vigneshavm/Interview-questions/Prompt Commands.md

 5. Debugging and optimization strategies
 6. How this knowledge influences architectural decisions

-Present as if explaining to both technical and semi-technical audience members.
+Present as if explaining to I'm explaining to interview panal.
 ```

 **Prompt 7: Authentication Strategies**